HydroJug/GWP2.6/extensions/gift-with-purchase-theme/README.md

 - `.gwp-tier-locked` - Locked tier styling
 - `.gwp-claim-button` - Claim button styling

-### 6. Troubleshooting
+### 7. Troubleshooting

+**Progress bar not appearing:**
-- **Progress bar not appearing**: Check that your CSS selector is correct and the element exists on the page
+- Verify the CSS selector is correct by testing in browser console
+- Ensure "GWP Progress Bar (CSS Selector)" app embed is enabled in theme customizer
+- Enable Debug Mode in the app embed settings to see console logs
+- Check that progress bar is "Enabled" in admin settings

-- **Progress bar in wrong position**: Verify the "Above/Below" setting matches your intention
+**Progress bar in wrong position:**
+- Verify the "Above/Below" setting matches your intention
+- Try a more specific CSS selector

+**"Target element not found" in console:**
+- The CSS selector doesn't match any element on the current page
+- The element may load dynamically - try increasing Max Retries in app embed settings
+- Some themes have different class names - inspect the page to find the correct selector

+**No configuration loaded:**
-- **No configuration loaded**: Ensure you've saved your settings in the admin interface
+- Ensure you've saved your settings in the admin interface
+- Check that your App URL is correct in the app embed settings
+- Look for errors in the browser console

-### 7. Example Usage
+### 8. Example Usage

-For a cart page, you might use:
+For a cart page with the Dawn theme, you might use:
-- Selector: `.cart__items`
+- Selector: `cart-items`
-- Position: `Below`
+- Position: `Above`

-This would place the progress bar below the cart items list, showing customers their progress toward free gifts as they add items to their cart.
+This would place the progress bar above the cart items list, showing customers their progress toward free gifts as they shop.